CS3219-AY2324S1/ay2324s1-course-assessment-g18/README.md

 ## Important Notes

 1. Make sure your terminal active directory is pointing to the project folder e.g. `/ay2324s1-course-assessment-g18/web-admin-dashboard` before running any `npm` commands
+2. Google Authentication only works when running locally as we need to purchase a domain name to enable functionality on the deployed version.